 SNAP food benefits in Arkansas, or the Supplemental Nutrition Assistance Program as it is known nationally, is a national government assistance program that is administered within the state.
 Food stamps benefits provide low income people with access to groceries.
 AR food stamps help recipients maintain good health and avoid diseases and disorders that could be caused by malnutrition.
 To keep with the mission of this program, certain items can and cannot be bought with food stamps.
 Also, SNAP benefits recipients will first need to apply for the program and be interviewed.
 If enrolled in the program, they will be issued an EBT benefits card.
 When they receive their benefits card food stamps can be used to purchase approved food items.
 To discover more about what items can be bought with food stamps and how to get a food stamps benefits card, please see the sections provided below.

-Learn About Food Stamps Program Renewal in Arkansas
+Learn About Food Items You Can Purchase With SNAP in Arkansas